-1. Whether the dispute between the Parties relates to the interpretation or application of the Chicago Convention (paras.
+1. Whether the dispute between the Parties relates to the interpretation or application of the IASTA (paras.
 41-50)

-The Court has first to determine whether the dispute brought by Qatar before the ICAO Council is a disagreement between the Appellants and Qatar relating to the interpretation or application of the Chicago Convention and its Annexes.
-The Council's jurisdiction ratione materiae is circumscribed by the terms of Article 84 of the Chicago Convention to this type of disagreement.
+The Court has first to determine whether the dispute brought by Qatar before the ICAO Council is a disagreement between the Appellants and Qatar relating to the interpretation or application of the IASTA.
+The Council's jurisdiction ratione materiae is circumscribed by the terms of Article II, Section 2, of the IASTA to this type of disagreement.

-The Court observes that, in its application and memorial submitted to the ICAO Council on 30 October 2017, Qatar requested the Council to "determine that the Respondents violated by their actions against the State of Qatar their obligations under the Chicago Convention, its Annexes and other rules of international law".
-It further requested the Council to "deplore the violations by the Respondents of the fundamental principles of the Chicago Convention and its Annexes".
-Consequently, Qatar asked the Council to urge the respondents "to withdraw, without delay, all restrictions imposed on the Qatar-registered aircraft and to comply with their obligations under the Chicago Convention and its Annexes" and "to negotiate in good faith the future harmonious cooperation in the region to safeguard the safety, security[,] regularity and economy of international civil aviation".
-In its memorial, Qatar identified a number of provisions of the Chicago Convention with which, in its view, the measures taken by the respondents are not in conformity, in particular Articles 2, 3bis, 4, 5, 6, 9, 37 and 89.
+The Court observes that, in its application and memorial submitted to the ICAO Council on 30 October 2017, Qatar requested the Council to "determine that the Respondents violated by their actions against the State of Qatar their obligations under the International Air Services Transit Agreement and other rules of international law".
+It further requested the Council to "deplore the violations by the Respondents of the fundamental principles of the International Air Services Transit Agreement".
+Consequently, Qatar asked the Council to urge the respondents "to withdraw, without delay, all restrictions imposed on the Qatar-registered aircraft and to comply with their obligations under the IASTA" and "to negotiate in good faith the future harmonious cooperation in the region to safeguard the safety, security[,] regularity and economy of international civil aviation".
+In its memorial, Qatar stated that parties to the IASTA "grant each other in scheduled international air services [t]he privilege to fly across its territory without landing, and [t]he privilege to land for non-traffic purposes".
+It further stated that "[b]y their actions starting on 5 June 2017 and lasting to the present time the Respondents violated the letter and spirit of the [IASTA]" and that "[t]hey are in blatant default of their obligations under the IASTA".

-The Court considers that the disagreement between the Parties brought before the ICAO Council does concern the interpretation and application of the Chicago Convention and its Annexes and therefore falls within the scope of Article 84 of the Convention.
-The mere fact that this disagreement has arisen in a broader context does not deprive the ICAO Council of its jurisdiction under the said article.
+The Court considers that the disagreement between the Parties brought before the ICAO Council does concern the interpretation and application of the IASTA and therefore falls within the scope of Article II, Section 2, of the IASTA.
+The mere fact that this disagreement has arisen in a broader context does not deprive the ICAO Council of its jurisdiction under Article II, Section 2, of the IASTA.

 The Court also cannot accept the argument that, because the Appellants characterize their aviation restrictions imposed on Qatar-registered aircraft as lawful countermeasures, the Council has no jurisdiction to hear the claims of Qatar.
 Countermeasures are among the circumstances capable of precluding the wrongfulness of an otherwise unlawful act in international law and are sometimes invoked as defences.
-The prospect that a respondent would raise a defence based on countermeasures in a proceeding on the merits before the ICAO Council does not, in and of itself, have any effect on the Council's jurisdiction within the limits laid down in Article 84 of the Chicago Convention.
+The prospect that a respondent would raise a defence based on countermeasures in a proceeding on the merits before the ICAO Council does not, in and of itself, have any effect on the Council's jurisdiction within the limits laid down in Article II, Section 2, of the IASTA.